minhpham2015/beplus-metadata-ai-analyzer/readme.txt

     https://www.google.com/ping?sitemap=<your-sitemap-url>

 This ping is rate-limited to at most once every five minutes.
 No personal data is sent — only your public sitemap URL.
-Pinging can be disabled by turning off the XML sitemap in **Settings > Smart SEO Google & AI > Sitemap**.
+Pinging can be disabled by turning off the XML sitemap in **Settings > Metadata AI Analyzer > Sitemap**.

 * Google's Privacy Policy: https://policies.google.com/privacy
 * Google's Terms of Service: https://policies.google.com/terms